micmejia/bible-dump/NKJV/Luke/Luke 10.md

 But he, wanting to justify himself, said to Jesus, "And who is my neighbor?"

 ###### 30
-Then Jesus answered and said: "A certain _man_ went down from Jerusalem to Jericho, and fell among [^i]thieves, who stripped him of his clothing, wounded _him,_ and departed, leaving _him_ half dead.
+Then Jesus answered and said: "A certain _man_ went down from Jerusalem to Jericho, and fell among thieves, who stripped him of his clothing, wounded _him,_ and departed, leaving _him_ half dead.

 ###### 31
 Now by chance a certain priest came down that road.
 And when he saw him, he passed by on the other side.